gilmerperez/kingdom-movement/SpecificationSheet.md

 - **Schedule Page:**

-- CSS Grid Format.
-- Table that has a bar at the top with all 7 days of the week.
-When you click each day the table updates to show all available training times: Including scheduled classes and open gym sessions.
 - Link to Wodify to view workouts and to see who’s attending (if possible).
-- Banner at the top will say:
-  "Discover strength and versatility at our functional fitness center, featuring open gym slots.
-Elevate your fitness journey with top- notch equipment and expert guidance in a supportive environment."

 - **Contact Page:**